-Mac Miller Was Allegedly Arrested For A DUI & Hit-And-Run Amid His Ariana Grande Breakup
+Ariana Grande's Ex Mac Miller Was Allegedly Arrested For A DUI & The Story Is Intense

 News reports have surfaced claiming rapper Mac Miller was allegedly arrested for a hit-and-run while driving under the influence in the early morning hours of May 17.
 According to TMZ, Mac Miller, whose real name is Malcolm McCormick, allegedly knocked over a power pole with his 2016 G-Wagon in San Fernando Valley and then allegedly fled the scene.
 Elite Daily reached out to McCormick's team for comment but did not hear back by the time of publication.